artemave/meshell/README.md

 ## Why?

 I _always_ have to look up `child_process` whenever I need to run some shell command in Node.
-While this may be a good thing - I will learn something eventually - sometimes I just want to run the freaking thing.
+While this may be a good thing - I will learn something eventually - sometimes I just want to run the damn thing.

 This library offers a really really straitforward way to run shell commands.
 I dare you to not get it.